 So, let's go over some guidelines for what you should look for in a good SCADA network.

-Your SCADA RTUs need to communicate with all your on-site equipment and survive under the harsh conditions of an industrial environment.
+Your RTUs need to communicate with all your on-site equipment and survive under the harsh conditions of an industrial environment.
 Here's a checklist of things you should expect from a quality RTU:

 Your SCADA master should display information in the most useful ways to human operators and intelligently regulate your managed systems.
 The following is a checklist of SCADA master must-haves: